MS Nordnorge current position

 The shipowner Hurtigruten is a Norwegian passenger shipping company specializing in cruise and ferry services.
 The "Norwegian Coastal Express Route" (Bergen-Kirkenes) is a cargo-passenger ferry service along Norway's western and northern coast.
 Hurtigruten's cruise ferries sail nearly the entire length of Norway and complete this roundtrip itinerary in 11 days.
 The route also includes Lofoten Islands and Vesteralen Islands.

-The 11,384-ton, 691-passenger cruise ship ms Nordnorge was launched in 1997 in Norway as the second ship in Hurtigruten’s fleet to have this name.
+The 700-passenger ship Nordnorge is the second in Hurtigruten’s fleet to have this name.
 "Nord-Norge" translates as "Northern Norway" (country's northern part, with territories located mostly inside the Arctic Circle).
 Between 2002 and 2007 this Hurtigruten vessel sailed in Antarctica.
 The ship became a national celebrity after she was the main venue for NRK “Hurtigruten – Minute by Minute”.
 3.2 million viewers were reported to have watched the show.

 Shipboard dining options - Food and Drinks